FranciscoZacarias/noname/README.md

 - Unity build (All code is compiled as one translation unit)
 - Minimal external dependencies: GLFW, stb_image.h and stb_truetype.h
 - Custom core library at `src/f_base/*` which includes math, arena allocator, file I/O, strings and thread context.
-- This is not a very good program, it was me learning opengl and writing a renderer from scratch, without external sources or research.
-Failing was the goal.
 - Because I'm (mostly) not using external cross-platform dependencies, this application is windows only, since the os layer of my base cose only has Win32 code implemented (even though this is opengl).

-### Renderer
-- There are no meshes.
-Cubes, arrows and quads (which are all the rendered objects in this program) are defined mathematically and the renderer has enough context to know how to render them.
-- Program is rendered into a MSAA offscreen FBO that aplies anti aliasing.
-Then this is copied into a intermidiate FBO that applies post processing (No post processing is happening in the program though).
-Then it is rendered into texture quad, which is the actual screen.
-- Font rendering.
-I use stb_truetype.h to load the font data into a struct and save the atlas.
-Then I've implemented culling and rendering the flipped texture.

 ### Adding, removing and selecting
 - Hover cubes, highlight hovered face and `ADD` adjacent cube or `REMOVE` hovered cube.
 - Select one ore more cubes.
--

 ![Hover_Add_Remove](readme.res/hover_add_remove.gif)

 - Selecting 1 cube spawn a translation gizmo.
 - Translation gizmo contains 1 arrow for each axis and one panel for each plane.
 - Each arrow and plane can be clicked to translate the cube 1 unit in the appropriate direction.